ribafish/slack-thread-summarizer/README.md

 - Verify all secrets are set correctly
 - Ensure bot has access to Slack channels

-### Claude API errors
+### Gemini API errors
 - Verify API key is valid
-- Check rate limits and quota
+- Check quota limits
-- Review prompt size (very long threads may exceed context limits)
+- Review prompt size (very long threads may exceed limits)

 ### GitHub PR creation fails
 - Verify token has `repo` scope
 - Ensure the knowledge base repository exists
 - Check bot has write access to the repository

+## Switching AI Providers

+The project supports both Gemini and Claude.
+By default, it uses Gemini.

+To switch providers, see [SWITCHING_AI.md](SWITCHING_AI.md) for detailed instructions.

+**Quick switch**: Set the `AI_PROVIDER` repository variable to `gemini` or `claude` in GitHub Settings.

 ## Cost

-Cost breakdown:
+Cost depends on your chosen AI provider:
 - GitHub Actions: 2,000 free minutes/month (each run ~1-2 minutes)
-- Claude API: Pay-as-you-go, typically $0.01-0.05 per summary depending on thread length
+- Gemini: Free tier includes 60 requests/minute
+- Claude: Pay-as-you-go (~$0.01-0.05 per summary)
 - No server hosting costs

 ## License